Cutting a tree with Subgraph Complementation is hard, except for some small trees: Polynomial-time algorithm

 \begin{proposition}[\cite{DBLP:journals/algorithmica/FominGST20}] \SCTF{K_3} and \SCTF{K_2+K_1} are solvable in polynomial-time. \end{proposition}

-Our algorithm works as follows: If there is a solution which transforms the input graph into a single paw-free component, then we use Proposition~\ref{pro:triangle-cmp}.
-If $S$ transforms $G$ into multiple components, then we guess vertices belonging to a constant number of those components and then try to obtain $S$ by analysing the neighborhood of the guessed vertices.
-We also use the following two observations, which say that it is safe to assume that the input graph does not contain any independent module or clique module of size at least 4.
+Let $G$ be an input graph of \SCTF{paw}.
+Our algorithm works as follows: First we check whether $G$ can be transformed into a triangle-free graph or a complete multipartite graph by Subgraph Complementation, using the algorithms referred in Proposition~\ref{pro:triangle-cmp}.
+If yes, then the instance is a yes-instance and we are done.
+If not, then every solution of $G$ transforms $G$ into a graph having multiple components, at least one of it is guaranteed to be a complete multipartite component.
+Then we guess vertices belonging to a constant number of those components and then try to obtain $S$ by analysing the neighborhood of the guessed vertices.
+We also use the following two observations, which essentially say that it is safe to assume that the input graph does not contain any independent module or clique module of size at least 4.